geometalab/MSE-Database-Seminar-Triple-Stores/README.md

 |scale10000.nt   	| 3'421'251	|
 |scale30000.nt   	| 10'510'208|

+Notes:
-Note: If you like to generate your own data for test use the generate script.
+ - If you like to generate your own data for test use the generate script.
 Switch to the bsbmtools-0.2 directory and generate the sample data.
 Example: ``./generate -fc -pc 10000 -ud -fn scale10000 -s ttl``
+ - The SQL dump files have beend geneated using this PostgreSQL command: ``pg_dump --format=c benchmark_db > outfile.sql``.

 ## RDFLib/PostgreSQL